 Scope and activities that can be funded

-In order to achieve the objectives above, proposals should:
+In order to achieve the objectives above, proposals should aim to:

 A non-exclusive list of relevant areas for the marine renewable energies includes: